Summary

 # -1 = anomaly, 1 = normal

-Matrix Profile (Yeh et al., 2016) computes the distance between every subsequence in a time series and its nearest neighbor, producing a profile of how “unique” each subsequence is.
-Subsequences with high matrix profile values — meaning their nearest neighbor is unusually far away — are anomalous.
-Matrix Profile excels at detecting shapelet anomalies (unusual pattern shapes) and is remarkably efficient thanks to the STOMP algorithm, which computes the full matrix profile in O(n² log n) time.
+Matrix Profile (Yeh et al., 2016) computes the distance between every subsequence in a time series and its nearest neighbour, producing a profile of how distinctive each subsequence is.
+Subsequences with high matrix profile values—those whose nearest neighbour lies unusually far away—are anomalous.
+Matrix Profile is particularly effective at detecting shapelet anomalies (unusual pattern shapes) and is computationally efficient thanks to the STOMP algorithm, which computes the full matrix profile in O(n² log n) time.

-The Python library stumpy provides production-grade Matrix Profile implementations and remains one of the most underappreciated tools in the anomaly detection practitioner’s toolkit.
+The Python library stumpy provides production-grade Matrix Profile implementations and remains one of the more underused tools in the anomaly detection practitioner’s repertoire.

 The Deep Learning Revolution in Anomaly Detection

-Starting around 2019, deep learning models began consistently outperforming classical methods on complex, multivariate anomaly detection benchmarks.
-The key insight: deep neural networks can learn non-linear temporal patterns that are invisible to linear statistical models.
+From approximately 2019 onward, deep learning models began consistently outperforming classical methods on complex, multivariate anomaly detection benchmarks.
+The central insight is that deep neural networks can learn nonlinear temporal patterns that are invisible to linear statistical models.

 LSTM Autoencoders: The First Deep Success

-The LSTM Autoencoder architecture — an encoder that compresses a time-series window into a latent representation, followed by a decoder that reconstructs the original window — became the first widely adopted deep learning approach for time-series anomaly detection.
-The model learns to reconstruct “normal” patterns during training.
-At inference time, windows with high reconstruction error are flagged as anomalous, because the model has never learned to reconstruct those patterns.
+The LSTM Autoencoder architecture, consisting of an encoder that compresses a time-series window into a latent representation followed by a decoder that reconstructs the original window, became the first widely adopted deep learning approach for time-series anomaly detection.
+The model learns to reconstruct normal patterns during training.
+At inference, windows with high reconstruction error are flagged as anomalous, since the model has not learned to reconstruct those patterns.

-LSTM Autoencoders handle temporal dependencies (the LSTM component) and learn what to expect (the autoencoder objective) simultaneously.
-They were the standard deep approach from roughly 2019-2022 and remain effective for many applications.
+LSTM Autoencoders handle temporal dependencies (the LSTM component) and learn expected patterns (the autoencoder objective) simultaneously.
+They were the standard deep approach from approximately 2019 to 2022 and remain effective for many applications.

 import torch